 HANNAH & GRETCHEN

-Hannah and Gretchen begin their workday as they typically do, though Hannah has been stressed over her future in the office.
-She has a meeting to prepare for, pressure from her intimidating boss, and news she is nervous to share with Gretchen.
-A letter then appears, addressed to her, with no explanation.
+Hannah and Gretchen begin their workday as they typically do, though they have been stressed over their future in the office.
+A letter suddenly appears, addressed to Gretchen, with no explanation.
 With a tendency toward drama, Gretchen is instantly taken with the idea of following the trail that has been left for them.
 After some convincing, Hannah agrees.
 Experiencing odd coworkers and puzzling locations, the two begin to unfold the mystery of these suspicious notes.

 LONERS NOT LOSERS